-It’s also worth noting that American Express lets you check for pre-approved offers on their website.
+It’s worth noting, though, that American Express lets you check for pre-approved offers on their website.
 Pre-approval means a strong chance of a successful application, and checking won’t hurt your credit score.
-Below, you can learn more about what types of applicants are likely to have the most success.

 Keep in mind that while credit history is extremely important, it isn’t the only factor.
 Your income and other debts also play a role in approval.